Maikagit/Dongeon/README.md

 # Mini Hero Quest

 This is a very small prototype inspired by **Hero Quest**.
-The board is a grid with corridors surrounding several rooms, traps, monsters and a treasure room.
+The board is procedurally generated on each run with rooms connected by random corridors.
+Traps, monsters and the treasure room are placed at random locations.
 The hero moves by rolling a die and fights monsters using attack and defense dice.
 Combat results are written to `combat.log`.

 ## How to play